upeducationnetwork/illuminater/README.md

 # illuminater

 Wrapper for the Illuminate ODBC connection.

+Assumes that you have a valid ODBC connection to Illuminate's data warehouse.

 Credentials are taken from environment variables.

-Environment variables are usually accessed by saving a .Renviron file in the same folder as the RStudio project
+Environment variables are usually accessed by saving a .Renviron file in the same folder as the project.

-To learn the schema, use Illuminate's Schema Spy:
+To contribute, learn the schema using Illuminate's Schema Spy:

 URL : https://spy.illuminateed.com/
 Username: schema